 Before being able to download CSK data (and other mission data) your ESA SSO account must be authorized.
 To do this you need to sign a COSMO-SkyMed license agreement.

 Note that the license agreements are different for each space agency so if you wanted all data for a given Supersite you would need to sign a license for CSK, one for TSX/TDX, one for Rsat2, one for Pleiades.

 Moreover, for CSK the license is different for each Supersite, thus if you want CSK data for another Supersite, you need to sign another license.

-The CSK license files are provided by the Supersite Coordinators, who are listed here: http://geo-gsnl.org/about/governance/points-of-contact/
+The CSK license files are provided by the Supersite Coordinators, who are listed in this website under each Supersite page.

-The appropriate form page in the file must be filled and signed (two signatures at the bottom) and sent back to the Supersite Coordinator and to the GSNL SAC Chair, at the address email@example.com
+The appropriate form in the license file must be filled and signed (two signatures at the bottom) and sent back to the Supersite Coordinator, and to the GSNL Chair at the address firstname.lastname@example.org

-The Supersite Coordinator will then send the signed license to ASI.
-The person in charge at ASI will inform ESA that the user can be authorized to download CSK data, and ESA will update the user’s SSO account authorization.
+The Supersite Coordinator will then send the signed license to ASI and to the GEP management team.
+The person in charge at ASI will confirm that the user can be authorized to download CSK data, and TerraDue will update the user’s account authorizations.

 Points of Contact:

 This procedure should take 7-10 days, and it must be done only once for each Supersite.